yeroc-sebrof/azure-devops-mcp/CONTRIBUTING.md

 ## 👩‍💻 Writing code

-We are **not currently accepting pull requests** during the public preview phase.
-If you notice something that should be changed or added, please create an issue and provide details.
+We are accepting a limited number of pull requests during the public preview phase.
+If you notice something that should be changed or added, please create an issue first and provide details.
+Once reviewed, and if it makes sense to proceed, we will respond with a 👍.

+Please include tests with your pull request.
+Pull requests will not be accepted until all relevant tests are updated and passing.

 ## 🖊️ Coding style